Former incarnations of Za Choeje Rinpoche

-Hor Choeje Kelsang Thutop Pelbar, 2nd Za Choeje Rinpoche was born in the Fire Rabbit year of 1747 to a merchant in the village of Sadho in Lingtsang.
+Hor Choeje Kelsang Thutop Pelbar, Second Za Choeje Rinpoche, was born in the Fire Rabbit year of 1747 to a merchant in the village of Sadho in Lingtsang.
 When he was first conceived, his mother Choethar Bum dreamt the giant Garuda dancing around her.
-Then a fair lady in white dress and blue flowers on her head, and a blue lady wearing blue dress and water lily on her head saying to her, “The great master will be born from you”.
+Then a fair lady in a white dress with blue flowers on her head and a blue lady wearing a blue dress and a water lily on her head said to her, “The great master will be born from you.”

-His Holiness the 7th Dalai Lama Kelsang Gyatso, officially recognized him as the reincarnation of Hor Choeje Ngawang Phunstok and gave him the name Kelsang Thutob Pelbar.
+His Holiness the Seventh Dalai Lama, Kelsang Gyatso, officially recognized him as the reincarnation of Hor Choeje Ngawang Phunstok and gave him the name Kelsang Thutob Pelbar.
 He was trained in religious studies and practice in Za Gonsar Monastery with Choekhor Khenpo Gedup Tenpae Gyaltsen.

 To further his studies, he made a journey to Central Tibet at the age of eleven.
 He joined Drepung Loseling monastery and pursued his studies and religious practice.
-He received teachings on the Joyful path of the spiritual Stages from Master Ngawang Jampa Rinpoche on two occasions and Lama Choepa teaching from Changkya Rolpae Dorje.
+He received teachings on the Joyful Path of the Spiritual Stages from Master Ngawang Jampa Rinpoche on two occasions, and the Lama Choepa teaching from Changkya Rolpae Dorje.
 The Panchen Lama Palden Yeshe bestowed upon him the Kalachakra initiation and teachings on the Lamp of the Path (Bodhipathapradipam).
 From Serdhing Khenpo Jigme Wangchuk, he sought Sarvavid initiation and transmission on its ritual practice.He also sought many other initiations, transmissions and instructions from other high and accomplished masters.

-The people of Upper and the lower region of Tehor invited the Lama back to their place.
-During the summer, he remained in the Nomad area, and in spring, he arrived back in the town to help the people.
-He reviewed and restored the practice of Mani Bum-drub back to fifty days.
+The people of the upper and the lower regions of Tehor invited the Lama back to their land.
+During the summer, he remained in the Nomad area, and in the spring, he arrived back in the town to help the people.
+He reviewed and restored the practice of Mani Bum-drub back to 50 days.
 He then introduced Summer Retreat in the monastic curriculum.

-Thirteenth Incarnation: Za Choeje Lobsang Tenzin Thutop also know as Yangchen Nyempai Langtso 1797-1849
+Thirteenth Incarnation: Za Choeje Lobsang Tenzin Thutop, also known as Yangchen Nyempai Langtso 1797-1849

-The 3rd Za Choeje Rinpoche Yangchen Nyempai Langtso was born in the Fire Snake year 1797.
-His family lineage came from Tramo Lingtsang a noble family Hordhatsang.
-His father's name was Kalsang Phuntsok and mother Pema Tso.
+The Third Za Choeje Rinpoche Yangchen Nyempai Langtso was born in the Fire Snake year 1797.
+His family lineage came from Tramo Lingtsang, a noble family Hordhatsang.
+His father's name was Kalsang Phuntsok and his mother was Pema Tso.
 He was recognized by Panchen Lama Tenpai Nyima and Lamdrak Dorjechang Kalsang Namgyal.
 He took refuge vows from Panchen Lama and he was given Lobsang Tenzin Thutop as his refuge name.

-He was trained to read, write and learned ritual practices at Za Gonsar Monastery for few years.
-At the age of 14, Iron Horse year 1810, he went to central Tibet to further his studies on Buddhist philosophy.
+He was trained to read and write and learned ritual practices at Za Gonsar Monastery.
+At the age of 14, in the Iron Horse year 1810, he went to central Tibet to further his studies in Buddhist philosophy.
 He joined Drepung Loseling Monastery and studied under the guidance of Karze Geshe Lobsang Tashi, Tsetsang Geshe Tsewang Rabten, Geshe Ngawang Choephel and Rongpo Khenchen Lobsang Phuntsok.
-At the age of 18, he went back to Tehor with the permission from His Holiness and Panchen Lama.
+At the age of 18, with permission from His Holiness and Panchen Lama, he returned to Tehor.

-In addition, he learned poetry, astrology, art, medicine and yoga from various teachers in central Tibet.
-He used “Yangchen Nyempai Langtso” as his pen name which means “Youthful one who pleases the wisdom goddess”.
-His astrological reading were so accurate that he founded the Astrological chart book called “Chart book from Zakhog.
+He learned poetry, astrology, art, medicine and yoga from various teachers in central Tibet.
+He used “Yangchen Nyempai Langtso” as his pen name which means “Youthful one who pleases the wisdom goddess.”
+His astrological readings were so accurate that he founded the astrological chart book called “Chart book from Zakhog."
 He composed many books and poems in Tibetan and the original former HorChoeje's lineage story was written by him.

-He turned the wheel of Dharma in many parts of Kham as requested by many fortunate spiritual seekers and spiritual masters.
-He spent many weeks in retreat practicing Guhyasamaja, Chakrasamvara, Yamantaka, Hey-Vajra and so forth.
+As requested by many fortunate spiritual seekers and spiritual masters, he turned the wheel of Dharma in many parts of Kham.
+He spent many weeks in retreat, practicing Guhyasamaja, Chakrasamvara, Yamantaka, Hey-Vajra and so forth.
 In 1849, when he was 53 years old, his body dissolved into Dharmadhatu and passed away.

-Hor Choeje Ngawang Choephel Tenpai Dronmey was born in Zakhog area in Iron Dog year 1850.
-He was recognized as the 4th reincarnation of Hor Choeje by Panchen Lama Tenpai Wangchuk.
-He was enthroned in Za Gonsar Trashi Ganden Choephel Ling Monastery and trained in basic foundation of Buddhism.
+Hor Choeje Ngawang Choephel Tenpai Dronmey was born in Zakhog area in the Iron Dog year 1850.
+He was recognized as the fourth reincarnation of Hor Choeje by Panchen Lama Tenpai Wangchuk.
+He was enthroned in Za Gonsar Trashi Ganden Choephel Ling Monastery and trained in the basic foundation of Buddhism.
 When he grew up, he went to central Tibet to further his studies in Drepung Monastery.
-In central Tibet, he studied with Master Drakgo Khenchen Lobsang Wangchuk, Serkong Dorjechang, Khangsar Kyabgon Lobsang Tsultrim, Yongling Lobsang Lungtok Tenzin Trinley, His Holiness the 13th Dalai Lama, Phabongkhapa Dechen Nyingpo, Phurchog Jampa Thayeh and so forth.
-He practiced different levels of the Tantric systems and he was efficient with many rituals such as creating and stoping the rain based on when people need or do not need.
+In central Tibet, he studied with Master Drakgo Khenchen Lobsang Wangchuk, Serkong Dorjechang, Khangsar Kyabgon Lobsang Tsultrim, Yongling Lobsang Lungtok Tenzin Trinley, His Holiness the Thirteenth Dalai Lama, Phabongkhapa Dechen Nyingpo, Phurchog Jampa Thayeh and so forth.
+He practiced different levels of the Tantric systems and he was efficient with many rituals such as creating and stopping the rain based on when people needed or did not need it.

-He travelled wide and far around Tibet and Himalayan border of India teaching and helping people in need.
+He travelled far and wide around Tibet and the Himalayan border of India, teaching and helping people in need.
 In 1927, he passed away and his disciple found many pearl-like relics found from his cremation.

 Fifteenth Incarnation: Za Choeje Lobsang Palden Tenzin Choedrak 1928-1961

-Hor Choeje Lobsang Palden Tenzin Choedrak was born in Earth Dragon year 1927.
-His father died when he was very young and he grew up in a very poor family in Zamey area near Samdup Monastery.
+Hor Choeje Lobsang Palden Tenzin Choedrak was born in the Earth Dragon year 1927.
+His father died when he was young and he grew up in a poor family in Zamey area near Samdup Monastery.
 His birth name was Jangchup Choephel.
-He was recognized as the 5th Za Choeje Rinpoche by the 13th Dalai Lama.
-After his enthronement ceremony at Gonsar Monastery, he learned all the basic reading, writing and ritual practices with Abbot Choekyong Dhargye.
-He received his Refuge and Novice monk vows from Master Trungsar Rinpoche Lobsang Palden Ngag gyi wangchuk from Karze Monastery.
+He was recognized as the fifth Za Choeje Rinpoche by the Thirteenth Dalai Lama.
+After his enthronement ceremony at Gonsar Monastery, he learned all the basic reading, writing, and ritual practices with Abbot Choekyong Dhargye.
+He received his refuge and novice monk vows from Master Trungsar Rinpoche Lobsang Palden Ngag gyi wangchuk from Karze Monastery.

-Even though he wished to spend more time in central Tibet, he had to return back to his local monastery responding to the desperation of the people from Zakhog region.
-Back in Zakhog, he gave several teachings around the entire Tehor area benefiting many fortunate beings.
+Even though he wished to spend more time in central Tibet, he had to return to his local monastery, responding to the desperation of the people from the Zakhog region.
+Back in Zakhog, he gave several teachings around the entire Tehor area, benefiting many fortunate beings.

-In 1958 during the Cultural revolution, he was arrested as a political prisoner by the communist army and put him in Minyag Ra-nga prison camp.
-In the prison he was always practicing compassion and praying for everybody equally.
-He mentioned to his cellmate that he prayed to be born in the free land and he was joking that he will be a tall person.
-In 1962, he decided to dissolve his body into the true nature and passed away in his meditation.
+In 1958, during the Cultural Revolution, he was arrested as a political prisoner by the Communist Army and put in Minyag Ra-nga prison camp.
+In the prison he practiced compassion and prayed for everybody equally.
+He mentioned to his cellmate that he prayed to be born in the free land and he joked that he will be a tall person.
+In 1962, he decided to dissolve his body into the true nature and passed away while in meditation.